AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 #### Stitching metrics

+>[!NOTE]
+>For customers that have Customer Journey Analytics deployed on AWS, this functionality is pending release.
+>

 **[!UICONTROL Stitching metrics]** are being calculated using a sample set of data, from any data ingested in the last 7 days.
 This sample set of data usually differs from the sample data used in the **[!UICONTROL Preview]** table.
 Stitching metrics provide details for:

 * **[!UICONTROL Person ID coverage]**: The coverage of the selected person ID used for identification during the stitching process (live and replay).